mimosayang/GNN-Causality/README.md

 2. Yulei Niu, Kaihua Tang, Hanwang Zhang, Zhiwu Lu, Xian-Sheng Hua, and Ji-Rong Wen.
 Counter- factual vqa: A cause-effect look at language bias.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 12700–12710, 2021.

 generating counterfactual augmentations for randomized treatment assignments:
-1. Vedika Agarwal, Rakshith Shetty, and Mario Fritz.
+1. ArXiv [Towards Causal VQA: Revealing and Reducing Spurious Correlations by Invariant and Covariant Semantic Editing](https://arxiv.org/abs/1912.07538)Vedika Agarwal, Rakshith Shetty, and Mario Fritz.
 Towards causal vqa: Revealing and reducing spurious correlations by invariant and covariant semantic editing.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 9690–9698, 2020.
-2. Zhongqi Yue, Tan Wang, Qianru Sun, Xian-Sheng Hua, and Hanwang Zhang.
+2. CVPR2021 [Counterfactual zero- shot and open-set visual recognition](https://arxiv.org/abs/2103.00887)Zhongqi Yue, Tan Wang, Qianru Sun, Xian-Sheng Hua, and Hanwang Zhang.
 Counterfactual zero- shot and open-set visual recognition.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 15404–15414, 2021.
-3. Ruoyu Wang, Mingyang Yi, Zhitang Chen, and Shengyu Zhu.
+3. CVPR2022 [Out-of-distribution generalization with causal invariant transformations](https://arxiv.org/abs/2203.11528)Ruoyu Wang, Mingyang Yi, Zhitang Chen, and Shengyu Zhu.
 Out-of-distribution generalization with causal invariant transformations.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 375–385, 2022.

 sophisticated theories:
 1. Junho Kim, Byung-Kwan Lee, and Yong Man Ro.
 Demystifying causal features on adversarial examples and causal inoculation for robust network by adversarial instrumental variable regression.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 12302–12312, 2023b.